aeonSolutions/-openScienceResearch-12bit-LCD-1.69-TFT-Smart-DAQ-Device-with-unique-data-fingerprint/README.md

 https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/tree/main/PCB%20Schematic

 ## PCB design files
-The PCB gerber files are located in the folder "PCB Gerber Files" and are ready to order online on any pcb fabrication store.
+The PCB gerber files are located in the folder "gerber" and are ready to order online on any pcb fabrication store.
 (PCBWay, AllPCB, Eurocircuits, etc)
 <br>
 <br>
 other open hardware PCB electronics are also available on my PCB catalogue that maybe worth have a look.
 The catalogue includes the KiCad project files of similar smart DAQ compatible with the firmware code available on this repository: